-How do companies think about benefits?
+How do small businesses think about benefits?

 Let’s first lay out how employers think about the entire benefits process.
 The Guardian Workplace Benefits Study found that companies view offering health insurance through three vantage points: